mithril-security/blindai/docs/docs/security/remote_attestation.md

 ### Quote generation
 After initiating the AESM client, the ECDSA Attestation Key is retrieved by contacting the AESM service.
 We then use this ECDSA Key to generate the `TARGETINFO` structure.
 This structure is generated from the QE (Quoting Enclave) using the returned ECDSA key and always through the AESM service.

-The targetinfo is then sent to the enclave to use it to generate the `REPORT`.
+The `TARGETINFO` is then sent to the enclave to use it to generate the `REPORT`.
 In fact, using the `EREPORT` instruction, and with the `TARGETINFO` passed on, we generate the `REPORT` structure that will be then used to generate the quote.

 To be able to sign the `REPORT` to obtain to quote, the quoting enclave must be used again.
 The return is a success if the `REPORT` is valid and generated with the right `TARGETINFO`.